unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 1. It’s easy to set up and don’t require too much hassle as oppose to producing ad campaigns and social media publications
 2. It provides your patients a feel for the “living brand” through audio content
 3. It’s the most inexpensive channel when it comes to marketing
 4. It’s easy to syndicate episodes into other forms of media.
-You can make one episode and then turn it into a blog article, social media posts, snippets, and so on…
+You can make one episode and then turn it into a blog articles, social media posts, snippets, and so on…
 5. It’s time-saving and requires only 20-minute to 1 hour a day from the host.
 6. It makes it easy for patients to consume your content and interact with your brand.